 Gingivitis is a slow-forming dental disease that eats away at your gums.
 Gingivitis treatment is mild if you catch the disease early enough.
 But if it’s left untreated for too long, your treatment for gingivitis may be painful and much more expensive.
 If you’re expecting, consider pregnancy gingivitis treatment to maintain or restore your oral health.
 A consistent oral health routine at home can prevent gingivitis.
-So, seek gingivitis treatment early at Broadway Family Dental.
+So, seek gingivitis treatment early at the Brooklyn, New York family dentistry clinic.

 Gingivitis is one of many forms of gum disease that can become a serious health problem if left untreated.
 Gingivitis forms when plaque builds up between teeth and along gums, releasing toxins that cause inflammation along your gum line.
 It can become a painful condition that leads to tooth decay, cavities or worse.